vlntnwbr/mendeley-watchdog/README.md

     ]
 }
 ```
-The above task launches `mendeley-watchdog` as soon as the containing workspace
+The above task launches **mendeley-watchdog** as soon as the containing
-folder is opened.
+workspace folder is opened.
 The task continuously mirrors the file
-`R:\Mendeley Library\.bib\hhn-it-systems.bib` as `references.bib` to the
+*R:\Mendeley Library\.bib\hhn-it-systems.bib* as *references.bib* to the
-workspace subdirectory `resources`.
+workspace subdirectory *resources*.
 Refer to the [documentation][toc-doc] for a
-more detailed explanation of the `mendeley-watchdog` entry point and the task.
+more detailed explanation of the entry point and task.

 ## Installation
-Installing using `pipx` isolates packages in their own environment and exposes
+The above-mentioned VS Code task assumes the entry point is on PATH.
+An easy
-their entry points on PATH.
-This is the recommended way of installation.
-The
+way to achieve this is installing via **[pipx][pipx]** which isolates the
-above-mentioned VS Code task assumes the entry point is on PATH.
+package in its own virtual environment exposes their entry points on PATH.
 ```
 pipx install mendeley-watchdog
 ```